 Finally, it is worth to mention that the rice is white (medium-grain paella or bomba rice), you may want to use the same rice you would use on another authentic paella.

-Easy paella negra recipe
+Paella negra recipe

 🥘 Difficulty: Easy